FlavourSys/user-manual/project-list/index.rst

 Visual Presentation of Projects
 ***********************

 Strawberry 4 provides you with a list view for editing projects.
 Each row contains the project name, the creation date, the project size and additional visual information showing the current state of a project.
-Project states can be “online”, “locked”, “being archived”, “being retrieved”, archived and frozen.
+Project states can be "online", "locked", "being archived", "being retrieved", archived and frozen.

 .. figure:: images/online-project.png
 	:align: center